rabuono/project_docker_microcredential/Project_steps.md

 Running the following command to build v2 for the images, so that they can support multiple platforms:
 `docker buildx build --platform linux/amd64,linux/arm64 -t mydockerimage:latest .`

-Leading to the two commands:
+Leading to the two following commands, so that the resulting images can be used in linux/amd64 and linux/arm64 based platforms:
 `docker buildx build --platform linux/amd64,linux/arm64 -t sklearn_train:v2 -f Dockerfile.train .`
 `docker buildx build --platform linux/amd64,linux/arm64 -t sklearn_serve:v2 -f Dockerfile.infer .`